migupl/vanilla-js-web-component-leaflet-geojson/README.md

 </body>
 ```

-## Remove an element from the map
+## Remove a marker from the map

-Any of the elements added to the map can be deleted by double clicking on it and confirming the deletion.
+Any of the markers added to the map can be deleted by double clicking on it and confirming the deletion.

 Web Component *leaflet-map* fires 'x-leaflet-map:marker-removed' event when any marker is removed from map by exposing its GeoJSON as follows